joergschultzelutter/core-aprs-client/docs/framework_usage.md

 > - You can use the framework's[`dryrun_testcall`](coreaprssclient_class.md#dryrun_testcall-function) method for a 100% offline testing option which does not connect to APRS-IS. `dryrun_testcall` will route a user's call sign and APRS message through both input parser and output generator modules.

 ## Implemented APRS Command Stubs
 By default, `core-aprs-client`'s default installation comes with three keywords that you can send to its associated APRS call sign.
-Once the client is up and running, it will process these keywords:
+In its default demonstration setup, the framework accepts these keywords:

 | APRS Command Code | Purpose                                                                                                                                                                                                                                                                                                                                                   |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|